Rakesh Maria: Early life and education

 Maria was born in Punjabi family to Vijay Madia (the surname got distorted to Maria) who resided in Bandra, Mumbai.
-His father a well-known name in film circles was founder of Kala Niketan, a banner under which he made films such as Kaajal, Preetam, Neel Kamal, among others as a top Bollywood financier and producer.
+His father a well-known name in film circles was the founder of Kala Niketan, a banner under which he made films such as Kaajal, Preetam, Neel Kamal, among others as a top Bollywood financier and producer.
 Maria had also represented his state Maharashtra in Karate at the National Games in 1979.

 Maria graduated from St. Xavier’s College in Mumbai.
 He passed the Union Public Service Commission (UPSC) exams to join the Indian Police Service (IPS) cadre.
-Retd.
-Air Chief Marshal Pratap Chandra Lal was on his interview panel for IPS.

 Career

 Maria belongs to the 1981 batch of the Indian Police Service.
 His first posting was as an assistant superintendent of police in Akola and then in Buldhana districts of Maharashtra.

-Maria was transferred to Mumbai in 1986, and became the Deputy Commissioner Police (Traffic) in 1993.
+Maria was transferred to Mumbai in 1986 and became the Deputy Commissioner Police (Traffic) in 1993.
 He was appointed the Commissioner of Mumbai Police on 15 February 2014.
 In 2015, he was promoted as the Director General of Home Guards.

 Maria retired on 31 January 2017, after 36 years of service.

-Anti terror work
+Anti-terror work

 As the Deputy Commissioner Police (Traffic) in 1993, he solved the Bombay serial blasts case, and later moved to DCP (Crime) and then Joint Commissioner of Police (Crime) of the Mumbai Police.

-Maria solved the 2003 Gateway of India and Zaveri Bazaar twin blasts case, arresting six persons, including a couple for planting the explosive devices inside taxis.
-The investigation proved successful when the arrestees Ashrat Ansari, Haneef Sayyed and his wife Fahmeeda were convicted and sentenced to death in August 2009 by a special POTA court in Mumbai.
+Maria solved the 2003 Gateway of India and Zaveri Bazaar twin blasts case, arresting six people, including a couple for planting the explosive devices inside taxis.
+The investigation was successful.
+The accused, Ashrat Ansari, Haneef Sayyed and his wife Fahmeeda were convicted and sentenced to death in August 2009 by a special POTA court in Mumbai.
 Later, the death sentence was upheld by Bombay High Court in February 2012.